Pretty-SFOS/opal-dragdrop/README.md

 This module enables ordering lists by drag-and-drop with just a few lines of code.

+## Status

+The module works fine but documentation and screenshots are still missing.

 ## Usage

+TODO

 ```{qml}
 import QtQuick 2.0